-In the bachelor's programme it is important that highly motivated students can study at a rate that suits them, though the workload of the programme remains manageable for all students.
+In the bachelor's programme it is important that highly motivated students can study at a rate that suits them, whilst the workload of the programme remains manageable for all students.
 Also, Wittenborg expects its students to learn and work in a business-like environment, which presents them with an ever-changing and sometimes challenging environment.
 This is achieved by offering a highly modularised programme and an intensive approach to the subjects offered.
 The programme is also flexible enough to allow students to join at different times of the year, and also catch up if they have missed a module.

 The 4-year programme is divided into 3 learning phases, as shown below.
 Each phase is timetabled into a full academic year, in such a way that allows students to follow all modules from the phase, or only the required modules from that year.
-This system allows some students to complete the 240 credits in 3 years.
-Wittenborg's experience is that most students take between 3 and 4 years to complete the programme.
+It is possible to complete the 240 credits in 3 years, though Wittenborg's experience is that most students take between 3 and 4 years to complete the programme.

 All elements of the programme are developed as modules to which ECs are allocated.
-The credits are allocated to a module on the basis of initial programme design by the Education Board and monitored by the Exam Board, who comment on workload issues if these arise.
-Credits are initially allocated on the basis of a calculation.
+The ECs are allocated to a module on the basis of initial programme design by the Education Board and monitored by the Exam Board, who comment on workload issues if these arise.